dlt-hub/verified-sources/README.md

 # Using pipelines in your project
-[WIP] `dlt` offers an `init` command that will clone and inject any pipeline from this repository into your project, setup the credentials and python dependencies.
+`dlt` offers an `init` command that will clone and inject any pipeline from this repository into your project, setup the credentials and python dependencies.
 Please follow our [docs](https://dlthub.com/docs/command-line-interface)

 # How to contact us and get help
 Join our slack by following the [invitation link](https://join.slack.com/t/dlthub-community/shared_invite/zt-1n5193dbq-rCBmJ6p~ckpSFK4hCF2dYA)